- Medical School - Jawahar Lal Nehru Medical College (1995-2001)

 - Outstanding Medical Student Teacher 2010-2011, Awarded yearly for one faculty/fellow in the department of pediatrics by The Medical College of Wisconsin medical students rotating in pediatrics

-- Fanaroff and Martin's Neonatal-Perinatal Medicine, 10th edition, R. Martin, A. Fanaroff, M. Walsh, eds.
+- Disorders of Digestion in the Neonate in Fanaroff and Martin's Neonatal-Perinatal Medicine, 10th edition, R. Martin, A. Fanaroff, M. Walsh, eds.

 Unusual complications of empyema thoracis: diaphragmatic palsy and Horner's syndrome.